kwameopareasiedu/react-simple-widgets/src/form/field-decoration/usage.md

 -   `onFieldFocus: () => void`

-    This should be called by the custom component when it receives focus.
+    This should be called by the custom component when when receives focus.
 This will make the widget apply the focus styling.

 -   `onFieldBlur: () => void`

-    This should be called by the custom component when it loses focus.
+    This should be called by the custom component when when loses focus.
 This will make the widget remove the focus styling.

 -   `onFieldChange: (hasValue: boolean) => void`